Results That Speak

 What is search intent and why does it matter?

-Search intent is the WHY behind a search.
-Is someone looking to learn something (informational), buy something (transactional), or find a specific site (navigational)?
+Search intent is the WHY behind a search — a concept Google's Search Quality Rater Guidelines call 'user need states.'
+Informational (learn something), transactional (buy something), or navigational (find a specific site).
 Match your content to the intent or Google won't rank you.
 Period.

 Should I optimize for Bing or other search engines?

-Google has ~90% market share.
+Google holds about 90% of global search traffic according to StatCounter.
 Optimize for Google first.
 The good news: what works for Google usually works for others too.
 Bing actually gives more detailed search analytics if you're into that kind of thing.

 The 2-Minute Version